Ov4rand/Simple-Word-Quiz/README.md

-Just add your list of words and learn it with random emoji <br>
+Just add your list of words and learn it with random emoji on each Flashcard <br>

 Example: <br>
 Word - Meaning <br>